NITCbase/nitcbase.github.io/docs/XfS Interface/Specification/dml.md

 ### SELECT * FROM JOIN WHERE
 #### Description
 This command creates a new target relation with attributes constituting from both the source relations (excluding specified attribute from second source relation).
 It inserts the records obtained by `equi-join` of both the source relations (an attribute from each relation specified in arguments are used for `equi-join`) into the target relation.

-                                OR

-Selects all records of the relation resulting from the `equi-join` of two given relations on the given  attributes of both relations.
-The selection is inserted into the newly created target relation which contains all attributes from both input relations except the joining attribute of the second relation.
 #### Syntax
 ```bash
 SELECT * FROM source_relation1 JOIN source_relation2 INTO target_relation WHERE source_relation1.attribute1 = source_relation2.attribute2